insight-cal/insight-cal.github.io/_pages/home.md

 We are a dynamic research group at [William & Mary](https://www.wm.edu/as/computerscience/).
 Our aim is to generate insights necessary in order to architect future computers that are more energy-efficient, capable, reliable, and secure.
-This website is UNDER CONSTRUCTION.
-Please check back later.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->